 The occupants of this underground palace were fortunately left to their eternal rest while the topside structures of their mausoleum were ravaged by rebels already within 20-25 years of the passing of the emperor.

-Empress Xiaoduan (above), personal name Wang Xijie, was a native of Zhejiang Province.
-She was the first wife of emperor Wanli and became empress in 1578, just 13 years old.
-Born in 1564, she had no sons and died of illness in 1620, the same year as the emperor passed away.
+She entered the palace harem in 1577 and became Empress and first wife of the Wanli Emperor already in 1578, just 13 years old.
+She had no sons and died of illness in 1620, the same year as the emperor passed away.
+Also in that year, she was posthumuously honored with the title of Empress Xiaoduan.

-She died in 1612 of illness and was buried in Tianshou Hill.
-When her grandson, the Tianqi emperor, succeeded to the throne in 1620 he bestowed her the posthumous title of Empress Dowager Xiaojing and had her exhumed and reburied with the Wanli emperor in Dingling.
+She died in 18 October 1611 of illness and was buried in Tianshou Hill.
+When her grandson, the Tianqi Emperor, succeeded to the throne in 1620 he bestowed her the posthumous title of Empress Dowager Xiaojing and had her exhumed and reburied with the Wanli emperor in Dingling.